11 Different Types of Herons in Maryland

 They also feed on small rodents, amphibians, and earthworms found along or within the waterways where they forage.

-The Cattle Egret is monogamous, typically only forming one life-long pair bond with their mate, although some may engage in floater behavior and not consistently mate with the same partner from year to year.
+The Cattle Egret is monogamous, typically forming only one life-long pair bond with its mate, although some may engage in floater behavior and not consistently mate with the same partner from year to year.

-Breeding usually occurs from April through June, when both genders build bulky nests to lay their eggs upon.
+Breeding usually occurs from April through June, when both genders build bulky nests to lay their eggs.

 Both parents take part in incubation duties (usually alternating hours each day) until the eggs hatch after about 21 days, depending on temperatures around the nest site.